Analysis: Why the Seahawks appear to be playing hardball with Duane Brown

 But it continues to be one that sources indicate is falling mostly flat.

-Sources have said the team is not in active negotiations with Brown, instead having apparently told Brown they want to keep him but want to get through the 2021 season and then address his contract situation.
+Sources have said the team is not in active negotiations with Brown, having told Brown they want to keep him but want to get through the 2021 season before addressing his contract situation.

 Brown turns 36 on Aug.
-30, and famously had knee surgery late in the 2019 season only to then recover quickly enough to make it back in time to play in the divisional playoff loss at Green Bay three weeks later, something Carroll called, “an unbelievable thing.’’
+30, and had knee surgery late in the 2019 season only to recover quickly enough to make it back in time to play in the divisional playoff loss at Green Bay three weeks later, something Carroll called, “an unbelievable thing.’’

-But the knee issues are one reason Brown’s practice reps are heavily managed and have even led to some speculation in the offseasons since about whether — or how long — Brown would continue to play.
+But the knee issues are one reason Brown’s practice reps are heavily managed and have even led to some speculation in the offseasons since about how long Brown would continue to play.

-That and Brown’s age undoubtedly weigh heavily in Seattle’s decision not to offer him a contract extension at this point.
+That and Brown’s age undoubtedly weigh heavily in the Seahawks’ decision not to offer him a contract extension at this point.

 And while Brown is “holding in’’ now, the Seahawks are banking that Brown won’t hold out once the season begins since he has $11.35 million riding on playing this year.